orbitalquark/textadept/doc/manual.md

 Despite the fact that Textadept can display multiple buffers with a tab bar, the buffer browser is usually a faster way to switch between buffers or quickly assess which files are open.
-Press `Ctrl+B` (`⌘B` on Mac OSX | `M-B` or `M-S-B` in curses) to display this browser.
+Press `Ctrl+B` (`⌘B` on macOS | `M-B` or `M-S-B` in the terminal) to display this browser.

 ![Buffer Browser](images/bufferbrowser.png)

 The buffer browser displays a list of currently open buffers.
 By default, the most recent buffers are towards the bottom of the list.
 The browser can be [configured](#Key.Bindings) to list the most recently viewed buffers first.
-Typing part of any filename filters the list.
-Spaces are wildcards.
+Typing part of any filename filters the list, with spaces being wildcards.
 The arrow keys move the selection up and down.
 Pressing `Enter`, selecting `OK`, or double-clicking a buffer in the list switches to the selected buffer.

 ![Buffer Browser Filtered](images/bufferbrowserfiltered.png)

 Textadept shows the name of the active buffer in its titlebar.
-Pressing `Ctrl+Tab` (`^⇥` on Mac OSX | `M-N` in curses) cycles to the next buffer and `Ctrl+Shift+Tab` (`^⇧⇥` | `M-P`) cycles to the previous one.
+Pressing `Ctrl+Tab` (`^⇥` on macOS | `M-N` in the terminal) cycles to the next buffer and `Ctrl+Shift+Tab` (`^⇧⇥` | `M-P`) cycles to the previous one.

 ### Typical Buffer Settings

 Individual files have many configurable settings.
-Among the more useful settings are those involving line endings and viewing them, indentation, encoding, long line wrapping, and viewing whitespace.
+Among the more useful settings are those involving line endings and their visibility, indentation settings, file encoding, long line wrapping, and the visibility of whitespace.
 Line endings are the characters that separate lines.
-Indentation consists of an indentation character and an indentation size.
+Indentation consists of an indentation character (either a tab or a space) and an indentation size.
 File encoding specifies how to display text characters.
-Textadept shows these settings in the buffer status statusbar.
+Textadept shows these latter three settings among the contents of the buffer statusbar.

 ![Document Statusbar](images/docstatusbar.png)